terra-reference/terraref.github.io/_posts/blog/2015-10-27-project-kickoff-at-ncsa.md

 ## In attendance:

-Gabrielle Allen, Maxwell Burnette, Doug Fein, Chris Harbourt, Rob Kooper, Daniel Lapine, David LeBauer, Stephen Long, Yan Liu Paul Miller, David Raila, Jay Roloff, Aiman Soliman, Rachel Shekar, Edward Seidel, John Towns, Kandace Turner
+Gabrielle Allen, Maxwell Burnette, Doug Fein, Rob Kooper, Tim Kuehlhorn, Daniel Lapine, David LeBauer, Stephen Long, Yan Liu Paul Miller, David Raila, Scott Rohde, Jay Roloff, Aiman Soliman, Rachel Shekar, Edward Seidel, John Towns, Kandace Turner

-## TERRA Ref Core team biographical sketches
+## Introduction to the UI/NCSA TERRA Ref team

 * **Max Burnette** is a research programmer in the Innovative Software and Data Analysis Division at NCSA.
 Prior to NCSA, he was a computer programmer and lead geographic information systems (GIS) scientist at Ploughman Analytics for 8 years, where he drove in a wide variety of software development and data analysis projects.
 He received his bachelor's degree in CS from the University of Illinois at Urbana Champaign in 2010.